 - Batman Gambit: The prologue case.
 Wu and Sun Ying figured that an intelligent but inexperienced young magistrate would be smart enough to put together the clues they left behind, while green enough that he wouldn't think too hard about how tidily he solved everything.

 - Big Little Brother: Of the Kong brothers, the younger one, Mengtao, towers a head over the older one, Mengpu.Mengtao: You don't scare me!
 You haven't scared me since you stopped growing at the age of twelve!

-- Calling Card: The titular silk roses, when the murder leaves the scene of the crime.
+- Calling Card: The titular silk roses, left at the scene of the crimes.

-- The Coroner: In the Department of Justice, this job is undertaken by Yao Qinan, a salty old official with thirty years of experience.
+- The Coroner: In the Department of Justice, this job is occupied by Yao Qinan, a salty old official with thirty years of experience.

 - Criminal Mind Games: By the second case, Di discovers that the killer is directly taunting him, leaving a note specifically for him.
 The killer even uses this opportunity to drug him.

 - Da Chief: Essentially Di Renjie's role as the magistrate.

 - Dark Action Girl: Four of them actually.
 Before she became Empress, Wu personally handpicked four strong, beautiful, and intelligent young women to become the Silk Roses, her own squad of devoted and loyal assassins, who would use cunning, deception, and tenaciousness to get close to and eliminate her political enemies.